bluelightning32/coq-overload/alt/readme.md

 The `Structure` command is used to declare a record type.
 The canonical structures resolution algorithm can try to find instances of that record.
 It will only find record instances that are declared using the `Canonical Structure` command.
-The resolution algorithm is invoked when `v1 : h1 a1 a2 .. an` needs to be unified against `param_name : h2 a1 a2 ... an`.
-This typically occurs when `v1` is passed as an argument to a function that has `param_name` as a binder.
-The resolution only uses the head constant (`h1`) to find a matching canonical instance.
-However, that canonical instance can take parameters, which then also need to be solved by unification/canonical structures resolution.
+The resolution algorithm is invoked during function application.
+Roughly, when `v1 : h1 a1 a2 ... an` is applied to `f: forall (param: S.(h2) b1 b2 ... bn)` (that is `f v1`), then the resolution tries to find a value for `S` with hope that `h1 a1 a2 ... an` unifies with `S.(h2) b1 b2 ... bn`.

-Declaring a canonical sturcture for the operation registers it as a problem that can be solved with canonical structure resolution.
-Pointing the notation to that structure tells Coq when to use the canonical structure resolution.
+Declaring a canonical structure for the operation registers it as a problem that can be solved with canonical structure resolution.
+Pointing the notation to that structure tells Coq to canonical structure resolution to determine the types and operation of the notation.
 ```
 Module LEOperation.
   Structure LEOperation := {